sentakuhm/.dotfiles/README.md

 ```

 + if you faced:
-Error detected while processing VimEnter Auto commands for "*":
+`Error detected while processing VimEnter Auto commands for "*":
-E492: Not an editor command: NERDTree
+E492: Not an editor command: NERDTree`

-add 'set rtp+=~/.vim/bundle/nerdtree' to .vimrc befor line: 'autocmd vimenter * NERDTree' like this
+add `set rtp+=~/.vim/bundle/nerdtree` to .vimrc before line: `autocmd vimenter * NERDTree` like this
 ```
 set rtp+=~/.vim/bundle/nerdtree
 autocmd vimenter * NERDTree